cpchalk/gpcheckx/README.md

   ]
 );

+then the automatic and hyperbolic calculations, using, for example,

+./bin/kbprog -wd -me 20000  3572;
+./bin/gpcheckx -p -s '2000;2000' 3572;
+./bin/gpcheckx -geo 3572 +rptz

-then the automatic and hyperbolic calculations are dramatically eased and will now complete in a matter of minutes rather than hours!
+are dramatically eased and will now complete in a matter of minutes rather than hours!

 With the exception of the first h93 calculation,